-Smart topic detection (currently in Beta on the Enterprise plan) can apply built-in intelligence to help you automatically categorize hundreds or thousands of pieces of feedback.
+Smart topic detection (an AI add-on feature) can apply built-in intelligence to help you automatically categorize hundreds or thousands of pieces of feedback.
 It helps distill trending topics so you can spot opportunities you might have missed.
 And when it comes time to explore feedback on a certain topic yourself, you’ll be able to easily review a number of auto-categorized notes related to a common topic in one sitting.

-Create note views for inactive product areas and leave notes assigned but unprocessed there
+Create Insights boards for inactive product areas and leave notes assigned but unprocessed there

 When you have no plans to invest in a part of your product in the next, let's say, 24 months, your team may not get value from each note.
 In this case, you can aim to have the note tagged and assigned but unprocessed.
 You can still explore trending tags, topics, or just a set of keywords in your.